Intensive Technical Assistance

 1. Application and Memorandum of Understanding (MOU)

-Once the application is accepted, a memorandum of understanding, MOU, will be put in place to clarify that no charges will be made by either party and to list the expected activities provided.
+Once the application is accepted, a memorandum of understanding, MOU, will be put in place to clarify that there is no charge for intensive technical assistance and to list the expected activities.
 By signing the MOU, the state agrees to participate in the activities of the intensive technical assistance.

 As part of the information-gathering process, OIB-TAC will review data from 7OB reports over the past three years.
-We look for trends and compare against data found on a national level.
+We look for trends and information that may not be giving an accurate picture of the program.

 We recommend a presentation of the findings as well as general information about the Intensive Technical Assistance process to all staff.
 OIB-TAC can provide this virtually to the DSA's staff.
 It is helpful for all staff to understand the purpose of Intensive Technical Assistance prior to participation as their opinion and ideas will be included in the process.